-Nutella Stuffed Cookies definitely bring ordinary chocolate chip cookies into the next level.
+Nutella Stuffed Cookies definitely bring ordinary chocolate chip cookies to the next level.
 These soft-baked cookies are baked with brown butter and stuffed with molten Nutella center.
 The result is super chewy, chocolaty, buttery chocolate chip cookies with an elevated chocolate experience.
-They are more of special treat to indulge once a while than just a good chocolate chip cookies.
+They are more of a special treat to indulge in once a while than just good chocolate chip cookies.

 How to Make Nutella Stuffed Cookies

 Making Nutella Stuffed Cookies does sound a little bit complicated, but it is actually quite simple.
 I will walk you through all of the steps in detail below.

 Brown butter is just cooking the butter a little past the melting point until it browns which results in a change of flavor, aroma, and color.
 At that point, the water will slowly evaporate leaving the butterfat and milk protein to continue cooking and browning.
 You will notice some brown specks at the bottom of your pan as the protein cooks.
 Be sure to keep your eye on it while cooking, because it is pretty easy to go from browned to burnt.

 Firstly, heat the butter on a skillet over medium heat.
 The bottom of the pan you use should be lightly colored so you can actually see the butter browning.
 Once the butter has melted fully into a liquid, it will start popping and crackling.
 That is the water cooking out of the butter.
 After the water cooks, the butter will foam up a bit, then subside.
 The milk solids in the butter will begin to brown and caramelize.
 This means that little brown bits will start to appear on the bottom of the pan.